Birmingham UPS Truck Accidents Attorneys

 Why Choose Farris, Riley & Pitt, LLP?

-The attorneys of Farris, Riley & Pitt, LLP have over 100 years of combined legal experience.
+Farris, Riley & Pitt, LLP has over 100 years of combined legal experience.
 We have obtained numerous verdicts and settlements in excess of $1 million.

 Kirby Farris and Ken Riley were both born and raised in Alabama.
 Both lawyers are now Birmingham residents who aim to give back to their community.